 Outside of Fuse, Jocelyn loves to travel, is fluent in Spanish, and spends time with her Sorority (Alpha Kappa Alpha).
 She’s also working hard on the solution to global warming.
 Okay that’s an exaggeration; she’s actually just working to proliferate an eco-friendly lifestyle in DC.
 But, it’s working, and as she says, “if you don’t try it, you’ll never be able to do it.”

-Jocelyn completed her comprehensive Pilates certification through BASI (Body Arts and Sciences, International).
+Jocelyn completed her comprehensive Pilates certification through BASI (Body Arts and Sciences, International) and is fully certified by the Pilates Method Alliance.

 Laci is from Southern Indiana, the state where basketball rules.
 Being a tomboy whose favorite color was pink, she quickly devoted her free time to perfecting her basketball and softball game (and always had perfectly curled hair while playing).
 Since she was the first to dive on the floor after a ball – or for fun – she began noticing chronic back pain that oftentimes required bed rest.
 After seeing neurologists, chiropractors, massage therapists, and orthopedic surgeons; she accepted that her life was going to be restricted by back pain, swelling, and limited mobility.
 Not the case!